Carriewenyangyang/scalable-data-science-project-group/data-processing/README.md

 Running this program will create a fedn-packets folder in the data folder.
 There, the packets for each client are placed.
 Each packet contain its unique training data and the same packet of test data.
 The result of this program is also available for direct download here: https://drive.google.com/drive/folders/1LU9DgwBK7AqY6rvWJ3Enm4pWl5YdWl5H.
 Download and place them in a folder called data/fedn-packets.

-We are now ready to run the clients.
+We have now processed the data that is need for this work.